MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/code-view.md

 With code view you can:

 - See a code representation of each control on your screen.
-- Copy a control as code that you can share outside of Power Apps Studio.
+- Copy a control as code and share outside of Power Apps Studio.
-- Paste a control as code, allowing you to create new controls based on the code.
+- Copy an paste a control as code and create new control based on the copied code.

 > [!IMPORTANT]
 > - Format is subjected to change.
 We don’t guarantee compatibility with the final version.